Fredericton Red Wings: COVID-19 pandemic

 New Brunswick's Chief Medical Officer of Health Dr. Jennifer Russell announced on March 5 (exactly two months after the season was paused) that all of the province's zones were to return to yellow phase on March 8, 2021.
 The Red Wings returned to play against the Campbellton Tigers on March 10, losing 5–1.

 By early April, the MHL had changed the structure of the Canadian Tire Cup playoffs for the Eastlink South Division to a round-robin style first round to seed teams for the elimination rounds.
-The same playoff style was planned for the Eastlink North Division and, because not all teams finished their complete schedules, points percentage was used to determine each teams position going into the playoff round-robin.
+The same playoff style was planned for the Eastlink North Division and, because not all teams finished their complete schedules, points percentage was used to determine each team's position going into the playoff round-robin.
 All teams qualified for the round-robin and would have a chance to play each other for a place in the elimination rounds.

-The playoffs were derailed in both divisions by the Coronavirus.
+The playoffs were derailed in both divisions by the coronavirus.
 In the Eastlink South (Nova Scotia and Prince Edward Island) the Government of Nova Scotia announced they were going to lock down the entire province (originally just the Halifax Region) in response to a surge in COVID-19 cases.
 In the Eastlink North, the Edmundston Blizzards and Grand Falls Rapids were in lockdown due to an outbreak in the Edmundston area.
 As such, on April 27, it was announced that the Eastlink South Division would not complete their playoffs and their season ended.
 The Edmundston and Grand Falls teams likewise decided to end their seasons, leaving only three teams to compete for the Eastlink North Division Title.

 At the end of the season, the Fredericton Red Wings were in last place in the Eastlink North Division.
 Now, they would play in a three team round-robin to determine who would play for the divisional championship, beginning on April 23.
 Following the round-robin, the Red Wings had earned a bye to the Divisional finals.
 They ended up playing the Miramichi Timberwolves in a best-of-3 final, who they defeated 5–4 in overtime in game one and 3–2 in overtime in game two to capture their first Eastlink North Divisional title.

+Relocation

+On March 7, 2025, the MHL announced the relocation of the Fredericton Red Wings to Bathurst, New Brunswick at the end of the 2024–2025 season.
+The team will rebrand as the Chaleur Lightning and replace the QMJHL's Acadie-Bathurst Titan who are relocating to Newfoundland.